The Who, What, Where, When and Sometimes, Why.

 Ductal lavage, nipple aspiration and RPFNA are not recommended for use outside of a clinical trial.

-The findings from these tests should not impact a woman’s decision to take a risk-lowering drug, have preventive surgery or join a clinical trial on risk reduction.
+The findings from these tests should not impact a woman’s decision to take a risk-lowering drug, have preventive surgery or join a clinical trial for risk reduction.
 They also should not be used to assess risk for breast cancer screening recommendations.

 More research is needed to learn how to use the findings from these tests.